Polyterative/Patcher/README.md

 # Patcher

-Patcher is a dynamic and robust project designed to provide efficient and reliable patching solutions.
-It is built with the latest technologies to ensure high performance and scalability.
+Patcher is the modern eurorack helper.
 This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.
 The current version is Angular 13.

 ## Setting Up the Project Locally